werner291/oblot-sim/README.md

 sim.simulateTillTimestamp(1000.0);
 ```

 We can then inspect the simulation results.
-For instance, we can extract the array of robots from the simulator
+For instance, we can extract the array of robots from the simulation
 and verify whether their positions are all the same, which would imply that the gathering algorithm worked correctly.

 Note: In most cases, the array of `Robot[]` is the same as the one passed into the simulation, but the Simulation API does